vmware-archive/sql-to-dbsp-compiler/README.md

 executor, using a real database to store data in tables, but using DBSP as a query engine.
 It should be able to execute all SqlLogicTest queries that are supported by the underlying database.

+#### The 'Calcite' executor

+This executor uses the JDBC executor to execute the statements storing the data, and the default Calcite compiler settings to compile and execute the queries.
+This code has been contributed to the Calcite project.

 #### SqlLogicTest Test results